-Want to know how to give birth naturally without pain?
-Awesome!
-It IS possible to greatly reduce discomfort during birth.
-These are the five best ways.
+Trying for a natural childbirth, and want to know how to give birth naturally without pain?
+It IS possible, mama.
+And these are the best ways to ease discomfort during birth.

 And while I don’t think we should dwell on the pain or the fear of childbirth, it is also something that perhaps we should look at head on.